Health Professions Education Center

 Johnson & Johnson's Campaign for Nursing's Future with Dr. Donna Nickitas

 The HPEC is happy to be working with Dr. Donna Nickitas and Johnson & Johnson's Campaign for Nursing's Future.

-Keep on the lookout for the Nurse Educator: Narratives by Nurses film series as they will be available soon for online viewing!
+Keep on the lookout for the Nurse Educator: Narratives by Nurses film series which will be available for online viewing soon!